-Green ton helps Mumbai move into IPL play-off spots
+Mumbai reach IPL play-offs as Bangalore beaten

 |Scorecard; table

-Cameron Green scored 100 from 47 balls for the Mumbai Indians as they moved into the Indian Premier League play-off places by beating Sunrisers Hyderabad.
+Cameron Green scored 100 from 47 balls for the Mumbai Indians to help them into the Indian Premier League play-offs by beating Sunrisers Hyderabad.

 Sunrisers made 200-5, with England's Harry Brook out first ball in the penultimate over of their innings.